vetchium/vetchium/TASKS.md

 Depends on incorporation to choose a payment vendor.

-### 13. Automated load and scale tests

-k6s, jmeter ?
+### 13. DB Sharding based on regions, to support Data Sovereignity across countries

 ### 14. DB monitoring